About nappy rash

 For severe nappy rash or nappy rash that won’t go away with simple measures, your GP might recommend using weak corticosteroid creams or ointments like hydrocortisone 1%.
 These are very safe to use for a little while under the supervision of your doctor.
 Always follow the instructions on the packet when putting these creams on your baby.

 Your GP might also prescribe particular creams or ointments if your baby has a secondary infection with bacteria or fungus (thrush).

 Complications of nappy rash: thrush and other infections

 It will take weeks for your child’s skin to repair itself.
 While this is happening, your child’s skin might be more easily irritated.

 Your child might also be more likely to get other infections like thrush.
-Thrush looks like bright red, shiny patches with clearly defined borders in the nappy area.
-You might also see a lot of red dots or pus-filled bumps (pustules) beyond the outer edge of the rash.
+Thrush looks like bright, inflamed patches with clearly defined borders in the nappy area.
+You might also see a lot of dots or pus-filled bumps (pustules) beyond the outer edge of the rash.
 Thrush can affect the skin folds too.

 Treat thrush with an antifungal cream prescribed by your GP.
 Thrush can take longer to clear than regular nappy rash and often comes back.
 Treatment can take a long time.